 If you need help with any type of wall cracking repair problem Property Repair Systems will be pleased to give you completely free, no obligation advice on 01626 336180.
 The information you need may be in the Project below, but if not call them for expert, unbiased assistance with building products.

 Cracks in Walls – are They Still Active?

 There are two main types of cracks in walls;

 - Vertical Cracks – Repair using ‘stitches’ bonded into slots cut across the crack line at right angles, usually in the mortar bed joints.
 The so-called 'stitches' are usually stainless steel twisted rods and they are bonded into slots with special shrink compensated mortars.
 The remaining joint and the crack itself is then made good using a soft mortar mix incorporating a shrink proofing agent, to allow the inevitable small remaining movements to be accommodated (See a specialist page on Crack Repair)

 - Horizontal cracks – usually along the mortar joints

 In both cases wall coverings, paint or render may obscure the extent of the cracking, so a Structural Engineer should always be consulted.

 It has been known for houses to move suddenly and a few cracks to appear, then stay in that condition for donkeys years.
 This may be due to a sudden shift in the ground below, or a void in the earth may have suddenly collapsed and filled with soil from above...Any number of geological events could trigger earth movement, but it is the continuation of the movement which should cause concern.
-Frequently these movements are associated with drainage pipe faults, water mains leaks and collapsing sewers., so always check these items first (See Water Leak Testing)
+Frequently these movements are associated with drainage pipe faults, water mains leaks and collapsing sewers., so always check these items first (See more information on water leak testing here)